Pushing Measurements to the alitiq Load API 📊¶

 - Time Synchronization: Ensure timestamps (

-) are accurate and in the correct timezone. - Validation: Use the SDK's
+dt) are accurate and in the correct timezone.
+By definingtimezone,interval_in_minutesandwindow_boundarywe ask you to deal with it. - Validation: Use the SDK's

 For further assistance, please reach out to support@alitiq.com. 🌟